-While it is not practical for most to cook every meal from scratch, doing so as much as possible will help you reconnect with the natural life processes that occurred to make the food in the first place.
+While it is impractical for most to cook every meal from scratch, doing so as much as possible will help you reconnect with the natural world—something much more important than most realize.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-Never did the saying “you are what you eat” become more important to us than several months ago, when we contemplated feeding our six-month-old son his first bite of food.
-From birth to that time, he had only consumed his mother’s milk.
+Never does the saying “you are what you eat” become more important than when new parents contemplate feeding their child his first bite of food.

-His first bite could determine how he viewed food, what kind of future meal choices he would make, and possibly what kind of illnesses he would be saddled with later in life—we reasoned with first-time-parent apprehension.
+My son’s first bite could determine how he views food, what kind of future meal choices he will make, and possibly what kind of illnesses he will be saddled with later in life—parents apprehensively reason.

-In the truest sense, he was a completely clean slate.
-How could we help him have the best possible start?
+In the truest sense, newborn children are a completely clean slate.
+How can parents help them have the best possible start?

-The entire experience made us long for several hundred years ago, when one did not question the source of meals.
-Food back then was not readily available in grocery and convenience stores and the concept of using chemical filler ingredients was nonexistent.
+Thinking this through, some may long for a simpler time when one did not have to question the source of meals.
+Prior to the existence of chain grocery and convenience stores, the concept of using chemical filler ingredients was nonexistent.

 Instead, meals of the time were made with fresh ingredients, containing copious amounts of protein, vitamins, minerals, healthy carbohydrates—and zero refined sugars.
 And in almost all cases these foods came straight from the source and landed on the table: milk from a cow, eggs from a henhouse, and maybe fish for dinner from a nearby lake.
 Any vegetables were pulled from a family garden.